 Budget and Mid-Tier ‘Swaps’

 So now you have your captain and four additional premium players selected.
 The remaining six starters are where you make or break your season.

-In order to turn your mid-tier or budget-tier players into a premium points, your Gameweek 1 team needs players in price tiers that can be easily transferred in and out of your lineup, ready to strike on a good run of fixtures or form.
+In order to turn your mid-tier or budget-tier FPL players into a premium points total, your Gameweek 1 team needs players in price tiers that can be easily transferred in and out of your lineup, ready to strike on a good run of fixtures or form.

 While those players might be good options, you will always have to keep some money in the bank if you want to pivot back and forth between them.
-Meanwhile, a Midfielder like Mason Greenwood (£7.5m) has 16 players within £0.5m of his current price, and 34 players within £1.0m.
+Meanwhile, a forward like Watkins has 13 players within £0.5m of his current price, and 23 players within £1.0m.

-A set-and-forget £6.5m Midfielder might only get you 130 points for an entire season.
-But if you give yourself plenty of options and make the right transfers, you could turn those 130 points into something closer to the points total you would expect from a premium priced player.
+A set-and-forget £7.5m forward might only get you 150 points for an entire season.
+But if you give yourself plenty of options and make the right transfers, you could turn those 150 points into something closer to the points total you would expect from a premium priced player.

-A quick note about Goalkeepers: You can only expect about 130-170 points from your Goalkeeper.
+A quick note about goalkeepers: you can only expect about 130-180 points from your goalkeeper.
 This unfortunately means that you will have decide how much you want to handicap yourself.

 Rather than using transfers on your premium players who could haul on any given week, it would be better to wait and make wholesale changes to your team at opportunities when you can profit most from them.

-Whichever way you decide to play it, one major goal for your Wildcard is to reassess how well your premium locked-in players are doing and whether you would like to continue the next stretch of the season with them.
+The primary goal for your FPL Wildcard is to reassess how well your premium locked-in players are doing and whether you would like to continue the next stretch of the season with them.

 - Use the remaining money to target budget and middle price-tiers that give you plenty of good options to make transfers throughout the season.